COVID-19 Audience Outlook Monitor

 Victoria specific analysis will be released soon.

-There will be two more lots of results released – in July and September 2020.
+There will be a third stage of the survey with results to be released in September 2020.

 Respondents were people who had engaged with an arts event in the last two years.

-Baseline data was collected in a cross-sector collaborative survey process involving 159 arts and culture organisations, including museums, galleries, performing arts organisations and festivals.
+Baseline data was collected in a cross-sector collaborative survey process involving 159 arts and culture organisations, including museums, galleries, performing arts organisations and festivals across Australia.

 These organisations simultaneously sent a survey to a random sample of audience members who had attended a cultural event since January 2018.
 Read more about the methodology and the types of events that are included.